Kdecherf/blog.kdecherf.com/content/2012-12-23-offlineimap-periodically-fetch-emails-with-systemds-timers.markdown

----
-layout: post
-title: "OfflineIMAP: Periodically fetch emails with systemd's timers"
+Title: OfflineIMAP: Periodically fetch emails with systemd's timers
-date: 2012-12-23 17:25
+Date: 2012-12-23 17:25
-comments: true
-categories: [Tips]
----
+Category: Tips

 When I switched from Gmail web interface to Mutt+OfflineIMAP, I used the ``autorefresh`` feature of OfflineIMAP.